waynemquebrado/yohane-the-parhelion/README.md

 ## Overview 📖

-**Yohane the Parhelion!
+**Yohane The Parhelion!
 The Siren in the Mirror World!** is a roguelike dungeon-crawler game developed in C. In the game, the members of the idol group Aqours have lost their voices to a malevolent Siren.
 The player takes on the role of Yohane, who must venture into dangerous dungeons to rescue her friends and ultimately confront the Siren to restore their voices.

 ## Gameplay 🎮